guptaanmol184/problem-solving/00-notes.md

 Hence total TC: O(nlong) + O(logn) = O(logn), S: O(k) - storing the k elements in the heap
 Use python heapq

+## 1041 Robot Bounded In Circle
+P: Given a robot starting at origin and a set of instructions, "G" to go forward, "L" to turn left, "R" to turn right.
+The robot repeats the instructions in an infinite loop.
+Find if the robot will forever remain inside a finite radius circle or not ?
+Return bool.

+S: Go through each instruction, based on it update the robot's direction and position.
+Check if the robot is still at the origin or it's direction is not the starting direction.